Fblaze1/Datasmos/README.md

 Note that `barOutlineColours` will not change the colour of the error bars - they will remain black.

 The optional arguments to this method can be supplied in any order using [parameter destructuring](https://javascript.info/destructuring-assignment#smart-function-parameters) and have to be passed using their names.
 This allows you to choose which optional arguments to specify.
+The syntax is `df.barchart(id,xColumnHeader,yColumnHeader,{optionalArgumentName1:optionalArgumentValue1,optionalArgumentName2,optionalArgumentValue2, ...})`

 ```javascript
 irisDf.barchart("barchart2","species","petal length",{